Beside the Mountain

 Here is a list of ingredients for the original heavenly hunks.
 Gluten-free whole rolled oats, chocolate chips (sugar, cocoa butter, palm kernel oil, cocoa powder, sunflower lecithin, salt), brown rice syrup, palm oil, coconut shreds (coconut, sugar, salt), sorghum flour, tapioca flour, potato starch, cane sugar, sea salt.

-Here you will find healthy homemade snacks that I make for my family weekly!
-Next I recommend trying my chocolate chip cookie dough bars (no baking needed).
+This blog is fully dedicated to healthy snacks I make for my family with nutrient-dense ingredients whenever possible!
+If you liked these heavenly hunks, I recommend trying my chocolate chip cookie dough bars.

 Stacked oat and chocolate heavenly chunks on a wood cutting board.